POWERS & DUTIES

 The cadre-wise powers and duties are listed below:

-1. Commissioner of CGST & Central Excise:
+1. Principal Commissioner / Commissioner of CGST & Central Excise:

-Commissioner of CGST & Central Excise, Guwahati exercises supervision and control on all the technical and administrative work over all the four Divisions in the Commissionerate.
+Principal Commissioner / Commissioner of CGST & Central Excise, Guwahati exercises supervision and control on all the technical and administrative work over all the four Divisions in the Commissionerate.
 He keeps a close watch over the functioning of Commissionerate, its Divisions and Ranges also.
 He monitors the revenue collection by each Divisions in Commissionerate.
-He monitors the proper implementation of Board’s instructions/guidelines issued from time to time on technical and administrative matters.
+He monitors the proper implementation of CBIC’s instructions/guidelines issued from time to time on technical and administrative matters.
 He has both Executive powers and Quasi Judicial powers.
 He has to interpret Law.
 He shall ensure the collection of targeted revenue every year and shall report to the Chief Commissioner.
 He is subject to inspection by the CBIC, Chief Commissioner, Directorate of Inspection and Accountant General.
 He is also responsible for the proper conduct of the Officers working in his Commissionerate by exercising Administrative powers and disciplinary action powers.

 d) Confidential and Vigilance Section: This section is headed by a Superintendent and assisted by Inspector(s).
 The Superintendents shall keep a vigil on the conduct of the staff.
 He shall periodically enquire with the Trade and Industry so as to monitor corruption and complaints.
 He shall investigate all complaints against officers and submit his findings.
 This section is also responsible for the maintenance of confidential records viz.
 Annual Property Return and Annual Conduct Reports of each and every staff.

-f) Legal Section: This section is headed by a superintendent and assisted by an Inspector and EA / TA.
-The prime responsibility is to attend to the Legal matters of the Department in various Courts of Law including interaction with the Department’s Counsels.
+f) Legal Section: This section is headed by a Superintendent and assisted by an Inspector and EA / TA.
+The prime responsibility is to attend to the legal matters of the Department in various Courts of Law including interaction with the Department’s Counsels.

-(2) Statistics Section: The entire vital statistics of the Commissionerate is gathered and presented.
+b) Statistics Section: The entire vital statistics of the Commissionerate is gathered and presented from here.
 Details for all questions raised in Parliament on Central Excise and Service Tax subjects are gathered and transmitted for answer.
-The revenue trend is monitored.
-The pendency position of various aspects of work like, adjudication, refunds, assessments are monitored.
-Periodical reports including the most important Monthly Technical Report (MTR) is prepared.
+The revenue trend is monitored here.
+The pendency position of various aspects of work like adjudication, refunds, assessments, etc. are monitored.
+Periodical reports including Monthly Technical Report (MTR) is prepared.